StumbleUpon: History

+Founders and funding

 StumbleUpon was founded in November 2001 by Garrett Camp, Geoff Smith, Justin LaFrance and Eric Boyd during Camp's time in graduate school at the University of Calgary.
 A prototype was ready by February 2002 and, with great reviews, the extension was installed by thousands of users daily.
 However, at the time, the company did not advertise or generate much revenue.

 In September 2005, Camp met Silicon Valley investor Brad O'Neill, who provided early funding to the company, assisted the company with a move to San Francisco, and introduced the company to other angel investors that led to $1.2 million of investments.
 These investors included Tim Ferriss, Ram Shriram of Google, Mitch Kapor of Mozilla Foundation, First Round Capital and Ron Conway and the company was then valued at approximately $4 million.
 In February 2006, the company used part of the new investments to move to offices in South of Market, San Francisco.

+Product development

-On December 13, 2007 StumbleUpon launched StumbleVideo.
+On December 13, 2006 StumbleUpon launched StumbleVideo.
 The site allowed users without a toolbar to "stumble" through all the videos that toolbar users had submitted and rate them using an Ajax interface.
-The site aggregated videos from CollegeHumor, DailyMotion, FunnyOrDie, Google, MetaCafe, MySpace, Vimeo, and YouTube.
+The site aggregated videos from CollegeHumor, Dailymotion, FunnyOrDie, Google, MetaCafe, MySpace, Vimeo, and YouTube.

 On February 12, 2007, StumbleUpon launched a version of StumbleVideo that ran on the Wii console, optimized for the Wii's Opera browser.

 In April 2007, StumbleUpon launched the StumbleThru service, allowing users of the toolbar to stumble within websites such as those of Flickr, MySpace, Wikipedia, YouTube, BBC, CNN, PBS, The Onion, and Phys.org.

+eBay ownership

 In late 2006, the company received informal acquisition offers and on May 30, 2007, the company was sold to eBay for over $75 million.
+At the time, StumbleUpon had about 2.3 million users.
+The attraction for eBay was "similarities in our approaches to the concept of community" according to senior eBay director, Michael Buhr, who took over as general manager.
+The company's management team remained in place.

 In July 2007, StumbleUpon was named as one of the 50 best websites by Time.

-In April 2008, the company had 5 million users, and by the end of May it collected its five-billionth "stumble", more than one billion of which took place in early 2008.
+In April 2008, the company had 5 million registered users, and by the end of May it collected its five-billionth "stumble", more than one billion of which took place in early 2008.
 In March 2009, StumbleUpon launched Su.pr, a URL shortening service, primarily to link to Twitter and Facebook statuses and updates.
-In 2013, StumbleUpon discontinued the su.pr service.